 Retitling Assets When a Spouse Needs Medicaid to Pay for a Nursing Home

-Transferring assets to your spouse can make sense once you enter a nursing home and want to get Medicaid eligibility.
+Transferring assets to your spouse can make sense once you start receiving home care through Medicaid or enter a nursing home that Medicaid will pay for.

-Since Medicaid is a needs-based program, there are limits on the value of assets that a Medicaid applicant and his or her spouse may own.
-A Medicaid applicant is normally allowed to keep only between $1,500 and $2,000 held in the applicant's name, after qualifying for Medicaid.
-There is a much higher limit on what the healthy spouse, known as the "community spouse," can keep to pay for future living expenses.
+Since Medicaid is a needs-based program, there are limits on the amount of assets that Medicaid applicants and their spouses can own.
+A Medicaid applicant who needs nursing home care or "home and community-based services" (HCBS) is normally allowed to keep only between $1,500 and $2,000 in assets after qualifying for Medicaid.
+The healthy spouse, also known as the "community spouse" (the one staying in the community rather than living in a nursing home) can keep a much higher amount, called the community spouse resource allowance, to pay for future living expenses (more on this below).

-After applying for Medicaid, the Medicaid applicant can transfer certain assets to his or her spouse without penalty.
-Transferring assets sooner than later can avoid future problems.
+Before or after applying for Medicaid, Medicaid applicants can transfer certain assets to their spouses without penalty.
+Transferring assets sooner than later can avoid future problems, as discussed below.

 First, if the Medicaid applicant/recipient becomes incapacitated, the future transfer or sale of the house may be difficult.

-Unlike retirement accounts, life insurance does not consist of any tax-deferred contributions, so liquidation of a life policy is a reasonable way to obtain the cash value, which can be transferred to the community spouse.
+Unlike retirement accounts, life insurance doesn't consist of any tax-deferred contributions, so cashing out a life insurance policy is a reasonable way to obtain the cash value, which can be transferred to the community spouse.
 Unfortunately, liquidating a life insurance policy results in a loss of the death benefit, which can be substantial.

 Another approach is to simply transfer ownership of a life policy to the community spouse.
-This transfer does not disqualify the Medicaid applicant, since transfers to a community spouse are allowed.
+This transfer doesn't disqualify the Medicaid applicant, since transfers to a community spouse are allowed.
 This way, the death benefit remains intact.
-Of course, the community spouse will have to maintain future premium payments to keep the policy in effect.
+If you transfer ownership of a life insurance policy to the community spouse, the cash value becomes part of their community spouse resource allowance (CSRA).
+The community spouse is usually allowed to keep about $150,000 in assets, although the CSRA varies by state.

 Learn more about legitimate methods of planning for Medicaid eligibility.